The needs and ambitions of today’s students drive our unique offerings.

 (video credit: d.school)

-The Legal Design Lab in the Stanford Center on the Legal Profession is an interdisciplinary team from both the law school and the d.school working at the intersection of human centered design, technology, and law to build a new generation of legal products and services.
+The Legal Design Lab in the Deborah L. Rhode Center on the Legal Profession at Stanford is an interdisciplinary team from both the law school and the d.school working at the intersection of human centered design, technology, and law to build a new generation of legal products and services.
 The Lab runs a variety of projects in partnership with outside entities ranging from large companies to non-profits to state and federal governments.
 We offer classes, including Introduction to Legal Design, and policy labs.
 And we conduct research into how design, innovation, and technology are changing the legal profession.